June 2019

 The awakening of the conscious Ego

-The conscious Ego's first step in the path of liberation consists in differentiating itself, recognizing its autonomy, with respect to the psychic experiences by which it is involved.
-It is not yet a liberation – since the Ego continues to be at the mercy of the psychic events, determined by the mental activity stimulated by what happens in his/her body and in the external environment – but a voluntary act of renouncing both the identification with the psychic tunings of which it was an unconscious hostage until that moment, and the consequent need to have to defend them in front of others as if they were something particularly precious and vital for its very existence.
-This first step is of fundamental importance and represents, we may well say, the awakening of the Ego from its passive and subordinate condition as the unconscious (expendable) pawn of a game in which – until that moment – it was simply caught and used.
+The first step in the path of liberation of the conscious Ego therefore consists in differentiating itself, recognising its own autonomy, with respect to the experiences of the psyche by which it is involved.
+It is not yet a liberation – since the Ego continues to be at the mercy of the events of the psyche determined by the mental activity stimulated by what happens in its organism and in the external environment – but a voluntary act of renunciation both of the identification with the dynamics of the psyche of which it had been an unconscious hostage until that moment, and of the consequent need to defend them in front of others as if they were something particularly precious and vital for its very existence.
+This first step is of fundamental importance and represents, we may well say, the awakening of the Ego from its passive and subordinate condition as the unaware (and expendable) pawn in a game in which – up until that moment – it had simply been ensnared and used.

 The resources of the conscious Ego